Rockwell Automation has officially listed the “end of life” date for the MicroLogix 1000 and 1500.

 I hope the above information pertaining to the end of life announcement of the MicroLogix 1000 and 1500 was helpful.

-If you have any comments or questions, please feel free to share them with us below using the “Leave a reply” form at the bottom of this page.
+If you have any comments or questions, please feel free to share them with us below using the “post a comment or question” link below.